grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 };
 ```

+Here, we first import `env` from `cloudflare:workers` to access your environment variables and secrets in the global scope.
-Here, we first import `Bot`, `Context` and `webhookCallback` from `grammy`.
+Then, we import `Bot`, `Context` and `webhookCallback` from `grammy` to set up the bot.

-Inside the interface `Env`, we add a variable `BOT_INFO`, this is an environment variable that stores your bot info, you can get your bot info by calling Telegram Bot API with `getMe` method.
+Inside the interface `Env`, we add a variable `BOT_INFO`.
+This is an environment variable that stores your bot info.
+You can get your bot info by calling Telegram Bot API with `getMe` method.

 Open this link in your web browser:

 ```ansi:no-line-numbers